Boost your funding, publication, and career

 Isn't the science the most important?
 If I apply writing methods inspired by marketing and journalism, don't I denature the science and reinforce the current focus on soundbites?

 In a word: no. Even if funding were plentiful and competition non-existent, you would still need to write and present your work clearly to non experts.
-It's a particularly hard skill – it took you years to learn some techniques or concepts, so you can't just hope to convey them to non-specialists by snapping your fingers.
-You need all the help you can get!
+It's a particularly hard skill, so you need all the help you can get!

 And ‘marketing’ isn't a dirty word; it's the art, or science, of convincing.
 It can be used for good or bad, and here you'll use it for good.
 Besides, putting a bit of journalism and design in your work is fun and refreshing – and we need this, because research can be a slog at times, can't it?